Ramsay Crooks: American Fur Company

 In 1813, Astor offered Crooks interest in his company to secure furs belonging to the South West Fur Company, which had been formed in 1811 by the American Fur Company and the North West Company.
 Based in Michilimackinac, Crooks traveled extensively around the area and assumed responsibility for American Fur Company concerns in the area.

 In 1817, Crooks became a principal agent for the American Fur Company after Astor purchased the North West Company's interest in the South West Fur Company.
 He directed a company policy of Western expansion.
-In 1827, he brokered a partnership between his company and Bernard Pratte and Company in St. Louis (which was headed by his father-in-law) which led to equal shares for both companies on the Mississippi River trade below Prarie du Chien and along the Missouri River.
+In 1827, he brokered a partnership between his company and Bernard Pratte and Company in St. Louis (which was headed by his father-in-law) which led to equal shares for both companies on the Mississippi River trade below Prairie du Chien and along the Missouri River.
 He also consolidated the Columbia Fur Company.
 Crooks preferred to absorb rivals or come to terms with them.

 In 1830, Crooks took out American naturalization papers.

 In 1834, John Jacob Astor retired from his position at the American Fur Company, which he had founded in 1808.
 Crooks and other stockholders took over the northern division of the company, retaining use of the company name.
 Crooks was appointed president.
 In 1835, Crooks moved the American Fur Company's headquarters to La Pointe on Madeline Island.

 In favor of diversified enterprises, Crooks agreed to American Fur Company agent Robert Stuart's suggestion of commercial fishing on Lake Superior to supplement waning fur trade revenues.
 He fought for control of Ohio Valley furs and commissioned fishing camps at some of Lake Superior's best fishing grounds: near Grand Portage, Fond du Lac, and Isle Royale.
 Crooks ordered the construction of several schooners, such as the John Jacob Astor, to ship fish in barrels to ports like Detroit, Cleveland, and Toledo.
 The company saw increases in output from 1836 to 1839.
 However, the Panic of 1837 caused a recession which shrunk the market for Lake Superior fish.
 In 1842, the company declared bankruptcy.

 Following bankruptcy, Crooks continued to operate a clearing house for furs in New York City until his death.